 It is common and normal for women to produce vaginal discharge that is physiological (normal).
 This discharge is usually clear, slightly whitish and usually odourless.

 The term vaginal malodour means having an abnormal smell coming from the vaginal region.
 It usually indicates some form of vaginal infection and is different from normal vaginal discharge.

 Other types of discharge that women commonly experience can include yellowish or greenish coloured discharge, clumpy and thick discharge and also vaginal itch.
 Having any of these symptoms mention usually point to an ongoing infection which needs to be evaluated by a doctor and treated.

-Vaginal malodour is one of the most common problem that plague women of all ages, from younger girls in their late teens to even menopausal women.
+Vaginal malodour is one of the most common problems that plague women of all ages, from younger girls in their late teens to even menopausal women.
 Whether it was your partner who told you that your vaginal area smelled odd, or you noticed it yourself, it must be embarrassing to experience this.

 The most common causes for vaginal malodour, itch and discharge are due to Bacterial Vaginosis (caused by the bacteria called Gardnerella Vaginalis) or Vaginal Yeast Infection.
 These 2 organisms are the most common culprits that cause these symptoms in girls.

 What to do about it?

 These problems can be recurrent and really annoying for those affected.

 However, changing our daily habits in terms of vaginal hygiene can actually prevent these infections.
 If you are experiencing acute symptoms, you will need swabs as well as medications to treat the infection first.